 With over 770,000 subscribers on YouTube, she has a wealth of free video tutorials explaining how to DIY your own clothing and accessories—from bralettes to onesies and even a dog sweater.
 But her series on Sewing Hacks is full of tips and tricks for anyone looking to sharpen their sewing skills.

 Starting with 8 Sewing Essentials You Can't Live Without, you’ll get an explainer of some of the key tools to save time and make your beginner sewing experience go smoother (such a rotary cutter, a bodkin, hemming tape, and more).
 Victoria also reviews the process of using a handheld sewing machine and shares 7 Ways to Save Money When You Start Sewing, full of DIY hacks that will help you make your new sewing hobby a little more economical.

 Additionally, Victoria also shares some easy-to-pull-off technique hacks, such as how to shirr fabric and how to instantly pleat and ruffle.

-How We Chose the Best Online Sewing Classes
+How Much Do Online Sewing Classes Cost?